muchimi/JoystickGremlinEx/README.md

 # Change log

 ### (m76T36)
-- Fix: resolved an issue with gated axis slider marker
-- Fix: resolved another issue with remap changes not updating action icons.
+- New: OSC and State inputs can be searched and filtered.
+It is now possible to filter the inputs by partial name (command message or state name), and to locate a specific item.
+The find function will find the first matching item.
 - Change: prevent category dialog from editing or deleting the default category
+- Fix: resolved an issue with gated axis slider marker.
+- Fix: resolved an issue with remap changes not updating action icons.
+- Fix: resolved three issues with state category UI interactions.
 - Fix: map to simconnect: incorrect value repeater when using fixed value mode.
-- Fix: map to simconnect: set value by percentage does not always update
+- Fix: map to simconnect: set value by percentage does not always update.
-- New: OSC mapping input message search and filtering.
-It is now possible to filter the inputs by partial command message, and to locate a specific item.

 ### (m76T35)